 You can only claim small business rate relief on one property.

 You cannot claim for unoccupied properties, or for properties entitled to a mandatory relief.

 Generally, the percentage reduction (relief) will only be available to ratepayers who occupy either:

 - one property, or

-Therefore, if you occupy more than one property, whether you are entitled to small business rate relief or not depends on the rateable value of any other property you occupy.
-The council will disregard occupation of the additional properties, that meet the above condition.
-If the aggregate rateable value, increases above those levels, relief will cease from the day of the increase.
+Therefore, if you occupy more than one property whether you are entitled to small business rate relief or not depends on the rateable value of any other property you occupy.
+The council will disregard the occupation of the additional properties that meet the above condition.
+If the total rateable value increases above those levels, relief will cease from the day of the increase.

 From 1 April 2017